dsc-jiit-128/Hacktoberfest_Website/README.md

 <img src="./jiit128.png" >

+# IMPORTANT INSTRUCTIONS
+1. Leave a comment under the issue, which you want to work on.
+2. Do get the issue assigned to you, before you start working on it.
+3. If the issue is already assigned to someone, you will be added to queue and the issue will be assined to you if the assigned contributor isn't able to resolve the issue.

 # IMPORTANT NOTICE
 To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone).
 PRs made before or after that won't be counted!!